Renovamen/Image-Captioning/README.md

 python eval.py
 ```

 During training, the BLEU-4 scores on validation set will be computed after each epoch's validation.
-However, since I use teacher forcing (supplying the ground-truth as the input at each decode-step during validation, regardless of the word last generated), such BLEU-4 scores does not reflect the real performance.
+However, since the decoder's input at each timestep is the word in ground truth captions, but not the word it generated in the previous timestep (Teacher Forcing), such BLEU-4 scores does not reflect the real performance.
 So you can also consider about using this script to compute the correct BLEU-4 scores of a specific model on validation set.

 ### Inference

 This is for when you have trained a model and want to generate a caption (and visualize the attention weights, if the model includes a attention network) for a specific image:

-First modify following things in [`test.py`](test.py).:
+First modify following things in [`inference.py`](inference.py).:

 ```python
 model_path = 'path_to_trained_model'